40tude/py-flashcards/static/md/01_fs_python.md

 ```

-Question : PYTHON - How do you add a new key-value pair to a dictionary?
+Question : PYTHON - Data types - How do you add a new key-value pair to a dictionary?
 Answer  :

 #### Code snippet